bagistoplus/visual/docs/building-theme/adding-blocks/overview.md

 # Adding Blocks - Overview

-Blocks are the atomic building units of Bagisto Visual v2.
+Blocks are the atomic building units of Bagisto Visual.
 This guide will walk you through creating custom blocks for your theme.

 ## What You'll Learn

 This section covers everything you need to know about building blocks:

 - **[Creating a Block](/building-theme/adding-blocks/creating-block)**: Step-by-step guide to creating your first block
-- **[Block Schema](/building-theme/adding-blocks/block-schema)**: Configuring settings, presets, and nested blocks
+- **[Block Attributes](/building-theme/adding-blocks/block-schema)**: Configuring settings, presets, and nested blocks
-- **[Static vs Dynamic Blocks](/building-theme/adding-blocks/static-vs-dynamic-blocks)**: Understanding the two block types
-- **[Rendering Blocks](/building-theme/adding-blocks/rendering-blocks)**: How to render blocks in your views
+- **[Static Blocks](/building-theme/adding-blocks/static-blocks)**: Rendering blocks in Blade templates
 - **[Container Blocks](/building-theme/adding-blocks/container-blocks)**: Creating blocks that accept child blocks
-- **[Using in Sections](/building-theme/adding-blocks/using-in-sections)**: Integrating blocks into sections

 ## When to Create Custom Blocks